openacrec/sysmon/README.md

 ## Planned features

 We want sysmon_client to be able to query for available machines and run our (python) tasks remotely, without having to set up and distribute files manually to each server.
 Next to this big goal there are a few enhancements for the style and information shown at the webpage planned.
+Some documentation.
+Mainly about the client, since you can and will need to import it and tell it what to do.

 ## Distribution